-We expect our primary liquidity requirements during that period to include approximately \$350,000 for legal, accounting, due diligence, travel and other expenses associated with structuring, negotiating and documenting successful business combinations; \$150,000 for legal and accounting fees related to regulatory reporting requirements; \$55,000 for Nasdaq continued listing fees; \$100,000 for reservation for dissolution expenses, and \$845,000 for general working capital that will be used for miscellaneous expenses and reserves.
-Thayer Ventures will provide us office space and administrative and support services free of charge.
+We expect our primary liquidity requirements during that period to include approximately \$350,000 for legal, accounting, due diligence, travel and other expenses associated with structuring, negotiating and documenting successful business combinations; \$150,000 for legal and accounting fees related to regulatory reporting requirements; \$55,000 for Nasdaq continued listing fees; \$100,000 for reservation for dissolution expenses, and \$235,000 for general working capital that will be used for miscellaneous expenses and reserves.
+Our sponsor will provide us office space and administrative and support services for \$20,000 per month commencing on the date of this prospectus until the earlier of the consummation of our initial business combination or our liquidation.